zlogic/mendix-docs/content/en/docs/refguide/general/studio-pro-overview/_index.md

 An app consists of individual files (also known as documents) and settings that are grouped in folders and [modules](/refguide/modules/).
 The complete structure of your app can be viewed in the [App Explorer](/refguide/app-explorer/).

-## Workspace {#working-area}
+## Working Area {#working-area}

-A workspace is a current document tab that you work in.
+A working area is a current document tab that you work in.
 The working area and its settings differs depending on the editor (for example, pages, microflows, domain model editors) and the type of document.

 ### Document Tabs {#documents}